Three Policies

 1. Education content

-(2) The Special Needs Education Course and the Early Childhood Education Management Course systematically arrange subjects according to each course.
+- The Special Needs Education course and Early Childhood Education Management course each systematically arrange subjects according to the course.

-(3) In the first year, students conduct study and research with a focus on solidifying the foundation of their specialized knowledge and methodology.
+- In the first year, students will engage in learning and research that will focus on solidifying their core expertise and methodological foundations.

-(5) In the 2nd year (2nd year onwards for users of the long-term course system), take "master's thesis guidance" and follow the research plan, using objective methods such as experiments, surveys, observations, and interviews to gain trust.
-Students will collect and analyze data with high potential, compare it with previous research, and make empirical considerations while writing their master's thesis.
+- In their second year (or after their second year if they are using the long-term course system), students take "Master's Thesis Guidance" and, following their research plan, use objective methods such as experiments, surveys, observations, and interviews to collect and analyze reliable data, compare it with previous research, and add empirical considerations to write their master's thesis.

 2. Teaching method

-(1) In the "Fundamental Subjects" and "Core Subjects," students will learn through presentations and discussions.
+- In "basic subjects" and "core subjects," students learn through presentations and discussions.

-(3) When writing a master's thesis, receive guidance from your academic advisor according to your research plan, and seek advice from other faculty members at three interim report meetings held in the second half of your first year, June of your second year, and October of your second year.
-I will accept it.
+- When writing a master's thesis, students will receive guidance from their supervisor in accordance with their research plan, and will also receive advice from other faculty members at three interim presentation meetings held in the second half of their first year, in June of their second year, and in October of their second year.

-(4) All research conducted in this department on human subjects must be submitted to the Kansai International University Research Ethics Committee, reviewed, approved, and the research conducted and thesis written.
+- All research involving human subjects conducted in this department is submitted to and reviewed by the Kansai University of International Studies Research Ethics Committee, and only after approval is the research carried out and a dissertation written.

 3. Educational evaluation

-(1) Specialized knowledge and skills will be evaluated for each subject, and will also be evaluated by faculty members other than the academic advisor through an oral examination in the final examination.
+- Specialized knowledge and skills are evaluated for each subject, and also by faculty members other than the supervising professor through an oral examination in the final exam.

-(4) The president will confer a degree on those who have completed the course.
+- The president will award a degree to those who have been certified as having completed the course.

-(5) Even if you select and take practical research projects, the same evaluations as (1) to (4) will be conducted.
+- If you select and take the Practical Research Project, the same evaluation and assessment as (1) to (4) will be conducted.

 Admissions Policy